easypropertylistings/Easy-Property-Listings/readme.txt

 * New: Shortcode [listing_location] to display listings by specific location.
 * New: The following shortcodes can now be filtered by location taxonomy: [listing location="perth"], [listing_open location="sydney"], [listing_category location="melbourne"], [listing_category location="brisbane"], [listing_feature feature="terrace" location="new-york"]
 * New: The following shortcodes can now be sorted by price, date and ordered by ASC and DESC [listing sortby="price" sort_order="ASC"].
-* New: Sorter added to shortcodes which can be disabled by adding tools_top="off" to your shortcode options.
+* New: Sorter added to shortcodes which can be enabled by adding tools_top="on" to your shortcode options.
 * New: Template added in table format for use in shortcodes template="table".
 * New: Function to get all active post types.
 * New: Ability to register additional custom post types.